jinayshah86/notebook/docs/python/concurrency.md

 Here `counter` is the shared resource between threads `t1` and `t2`.
 `randsleep()` function is invoked after reading and writing to shared resource to mimic the real-life cost attached to dealing with resources.
+The value of `counter` variable should be **10**, but it rarely becomes **10** due to race condition.

 **Output:**
 ```text